-The Aspen Institute-Rodel Fellowships in Public Leadership program seeks to enhance our democracy by identifying and bringing together the nation’s most promising young political leaders to explore, through study and conversation, the underlying values and principles of western democracy, the relationship between individuals and their community, and the responsibilities of public leadership; to support and inspire political leaders committed to sustaining the vision of a political system based on thoughtful and civil bipartisan dialogue; and to help America’s brightest young leaders achieve their fullest potential in public service.
+The Rodel Public Leadership Fellowship seeks to enhance our democracy by identifying and bringing together the nation’s most promising political leaders from across the political spectrum to explore, through study and conversation, the underlying values and principles of American democracy and the responsibilities of public leadership.
+The program seeks to support and inspire high ethical standards and thoughtful and civil bipartisan dialogue in order to help America’s elected officials achieve their full potential as leaders and public servants.

 About the Program

-The Aspen Institute-Rodel Fellowship program recognizes that by working to develop thoughtful, committed political leaders, it will also help to produce a more bipartisan approach to America’s most important domestic issues such as health care, public education, and the environment.
-All of these issues transcend the usual partisan political divide and are central to fostering a better society for future generations.
-While the participants in this program are all elected, and therefore political, leaders, the Rodel Fellowship is not a political program but an educational and leadership training program based on the belief that by exposing participants to a variety of philosophies, viewpoints, and strategies, we will improve the quality of problem-solving in the states and in our local communities.
+The Rodel Fellowship program believes that by working to develop thoughtful, committed public leaders, it will help to produce a more bipartisan approach to America’s most important domestic issues such as national security, economic policy, health care, public education, and the environment.
+All of these issues transcend the partisan political divide and are central to fostering a better society for future generations.
+While the participants in this program are all elected, and therefore political leaders, the Rodel Fellowship is not a political program, but an educational and leadership training program based on the belief that by exposing participants to a variety of philosophies, viewpoints, and strategies, we will improve the quality of problem-solving and decision-making in our states and local communities.

-The Aspen Institute-Rodel Fellowships in Public Leadership is a nongovernmental, nonpartisan educational program for men and women, ideally under age 50, holding elective office at the state, local, or federal level.
-The Rodel Fellowship program provides an opportunity for our country’s young leaders to analyze and discuss historical texts and contemporary commentaries on topics such as democracy and leadership.
-Political neutrality is essential to the educational mission of the program and there is no identification with any political or party viewpoint and no endorsement of legislation.
-No lobbyists, staff members, or outside observers are permitted to attend fellowship programs.
+The Aspen Institute Rodel Public Leadership Program is a nongovernmental, nonpartisan education and leadership development program for American leaders holding elected office at the state or local level.
+The Rodel Fellowship program provides an opportunity for our country’s rising leaders to analyze and discuss theoretical texts and contemporary commentaries on topics such as democracy and leadership.
+Political neutrality is essential to the educational mission of the program, which is not identified or associated with any political or party viewpoint.
+The program does not receive funding from any corporations or political organizations.
+The program does not endorse legislation or policy proposals, and no lobbyists, staff members, or outside observers are permitted to attend fellowship programs.
 Fellows must be nominated to be considered for participation.